TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 If you have any questions about our Privacy Policy, you can contact us at ZDLegal1@ziffdavis.com **and include ‘Privacy Policy’ in the subject line.**

 Ziff Davis, LLC, its affiliates and its subsidiaries (collectively, **“Ziff Davis”**, **“us”** or **“we”**) owns, operates, or provides access to, several interactive websites, mobile and connected applications, and other online interactive features and services, including, but not limited to, emails, newsletters, chat areas, forums, communities, sweepstakes and contests (collectively **“Services”**).
 This Privacy Policy applies to all information collected about you by Ziff Davis, regardless of how it is collected or stored, and describes, among other things, the types of information collected about you when you visit the Services, how your information may be used and when it may be disclosed, how you can control the use and disclosure of your information, and how your information is protected.

 This Privacy Policy covers information collected through these websites and mobile applications:

 *   Ziff Davis
+*   IGN, IGN Canada, IGN UK, IGN Australia
+*   AskMen, AskMen Canada, AskMen UK, AskMen Australia
 *   PCMag, PCMag UK, PCMag Australia
+*   Geek
+*   ExtremeTech
+*   Computer Shopper
+*   TechBargains
+*   Mashable
+*   Offers.com
+*   CouponCodes.com
+*   Black Friday
+*   Ookla, Speedtest.net, Speedtest Custom
 *   Toolbox.com, Inside CRM, Inside-Erp, IT Management, IT Security, VoIP-News
-*   IGN, IGN Canada, IGN UK, IGN Australia
-*   ExtremeTech
 *   emedia.com, emedia.co.uk
-*   Ziff Davis B2B
-*   Computer Shopper
 *   Salesify, B2BSignals
-*   AskMen, AskMen Canada, AskMen UK, AskMen Australia
-*   Geek
-*   LogicBuy, TechBargains
-*   Offers.com, CouponCodes.com
+*   Health eCareers
-*   Ookla, Speedtest.net, Speedtest Custom

 Applications: